 9. Visiting state stores with food for cards

-For many people it will be a memory of old Poland.
+For many people, it will be a memory of old Poland.
 For the younger, a real journey in time.
-Shops are easily found in the streets of Trinidad or in the center of Havana.
+Shops are easily found in the streets of Trinidad or in the centre of Havana.
 Note: do not take photos!

 10. Previewing long queues after everything (especially if something new appears in the shop)

-If we go to look out for state-owned stores, it is worth to see how tedious it is to look after your queue and set up more people in it.
-The key word “ultimo” (last Spanish) so that everyone knows their place in a row.
+If we go to look out for state-owned stores, it is worth seeing how tedious it is to look after your queue and set up more people in it.
+The keyword “ultimo” (last Spanish) so that everyone knows their place in a row.